A New Study by Cardi.Health Ranks 5 Conditions That Are the Most Dangerous to Cardiovascular Health

-The company has surveyed 11,408 Americans with high cholesterol and high blood pressure.
-It revealed that the top two common factors among heart patients are low levels of physical activity (75%) and obesity (74%).
+The company has surveyed 11,408 adult Americans with high cholesterol and/or high blood pressure.
+The survey revealed that the two most common factors among Cardi Health users are low levels of physical activity (75%) and obesity (74%).

-However, the survey has uncovered some other surprising factors that impact heart health.
+The survey has also uncovered some other surprising factors that impact heart health.
 28% of respondents said they have food allergies, only 15% revealed they have diabetes, and 6% mentioned that they smoke.

 While food allergies might not be directly impacting cardiovascular health, they reduce the overall quality of life.

-The most interesting finding of the survey is that diabetes ranks quite low on the ranking.
+The most interesting finding of the survey is that diabetes ranks quite low.
 It takes 4th place, even though it’s one of the most dangerous comorbidities that accelerates heart disease.

-“People who have diabetes should regularly pay a visit to a cardiologist.
-Diabetes damages the nerves, and people who have it should be checked out as soon as possible,” added Pranevicius.
+Although diabetes was not as prevalent in the survey as one might expect, Cardi Health’s Medical Advisor emphasized the importance of its management: “People who have diabetes should regularly pay a visit to a doctor.
+Diabetes damages the nerves, and people who have it should be checked out as soon as possible.”

-Finally, smoking came in last place on the ranking.
-This is not very surprising as smoking in the US is in decline in general.
-According to the CDC, 20.9% of Americans smoked in 2015, but the number dropped to 12.5% in 2020.
+Finally, smoking came in last.
+This is not as surprising as diabetes because smoking is generally on the decline in the US.
+According to the CDC, 20.9% of Americans smoked in 2005, but that number dropped to 12.5% in 2020.

 Review the full report here: https://publuu.com/flip-book/15285/47762/page/1